-Fellowship in Pediatric Infectious Diseases, Johns Hopkins University, Baltimore, USA.
+Fellowship in Paediatric Infectious Diseases, Johns Hopkins School of Medicine, Baltimore (1991-94)

 Doctor of Medicine (Paediatrics), Christian Medical College, Vellore, Madras University, India (1979-82)

 Bachelor of Medicine and Surgery (M.B.,B.S.), Christian Medical College, Vellore, Madras University, India (1970-75)